You’ve probably already made the decision to create a Limited Liability Company (LLC) in New York.

 If you’re using a registered agent service, they register their own information with the Department of State on behalf of your business, so your personal information remains safe.

-Once you’ve filled out your form and triple-checked it to ensure that all of the information is accurate, it’s time to file Articles of Organization.
+Once you’ve filled out your form and triple-checked it to ensure that the information is accurate, it’s time to file Articles of Organization.

-If you sign the form yourself then, again, your information will be put on the public record because it was registered with the Department of State.
+If you sign the form yourself then, again, your information will be put on the public record because it will be registered with the Department of State.
 But if you use an LLC formation service, they’ll sign and file the Articles of Organization on behalf of your business.

 Once you’ve ensured that the information on your Articles of Organization form is accurate and complete, you can submit it online or mail it along with the filing fee.
-If you’re submitting your Articles of Organization online, you can click here and submit them Monday-Friday, 6am-7:30pm EST. If you choose to send your Articles of Organization through the mail, you send the form to:
+If you’re submitting your Articles of Organization online, you can click here and submit them Monday–Friday, 6 a.m.–7:30 p.m.
+EST. If you choose to send your Articles of Organization through the mail, you send the form to the following address:

 New York Department of State Division of Corporations State Records and Uniform Commercial Code